pgrew/resume/Michael-Pettigrew-Resume.md

 </div>

 ## Profile
 Multi-disciplined engineer with ten years experience.
 Can start and finish projects.
 Enjoys solving problems with others.
 Values honesty in communications.
-Experience with the methods the U.S. military uses to plan and execute.
+Experience with the methods the U.S. military uses to plan and deliver.

 ## Experience
 #### COO of [Black Label Data](http://blacklabeldata.github.io/), 2015-present